Reviews of Vision Software

 AllSeeingI (ASI) is the codename for a computer vision and visualization framework.
 It is a visual programming environment for rapid development and easy reusability.

 Editor's Note - This project is just getting started but may be a chance for developers to contribute to a brand new vision system.

 Blepo is an open-source C/C++ library to facilitate computer vision research and education.
+Its goals are threefold:

 1. to enable researchers to focus on algorithm development rather than low-level details such as memory management, reading/writing files, capturing images, and visualization, without sacrificing efficiency;

 2. to provide a common platform for computer vision research, so that researchers can more easily share their latest algorithms with each other for comparison and extension; and

 3. to capture a repository of the more mature, well-established algorithms to enable their use by others both within and without the community to avoid having to reinvent the wheel.